isaacnmm/pestpolicy-hugo2XX/content/posts/are-leopard-geckos-nocturnal/index.md

 Geckos come in different species each exhibiting its unique set of characteristics.
 Some are active during the day (diurnal species); others are busy act night (nocturnal) while others are active at dusk and dawn during twilight. **1.
 Diurnal Species (Day Geckos)** The diurnal species is made up of mostly genus Presume geckos.
 Naturally, they are found in Madagascar, Mauritius and some select islands in the West Indian Ocean.

 In recent years, the day geckos have gotten introduced to other parts of the world like Hawaii and Florida.
-They have been christened with fancy names like gold
+They have been christened with fancy names like gold-dust gecko, yellow-headed gecko etc.
-- dust gecko, yellow
-- headed gecko etc.

 Yellow geckos are mostly green with blue or yellow markings get treated like treasures by their owners.
 The problem with day geckos is that owners cant enjoy them much by holding them as their loose skin may come off if strained. **2.
 Lygodactylus Geckos** These geckos are very different from your healthy geckos as they are heliothermic meaning they bask in the sun to gain warmth.